Illia-Skladnik/User-Operations-Server/README.md

 # User Operations Server
 Hi!
 This task is written in TS.
 JS files have been compiled automatically.
+It handles all possible errors.

 node_modules is already in the project.